LIPS-scheme/lips/REFERENCE.md

 ```
 (get-output-string port)

-Function get full string from string port.
+Gets full string from string port.
 If nothing was wrote
 to given port it will return empty string.
 ```

-## get-script
+## get-resource
 ```
-(get-script url)
+(get-resource url)

-Load JavaScript file in browser by adding script tag to head of the current document.
+Load JavaScript or CSS file in browser by adding script/link tag to head of the current document.
+When called from Node it allow it allows to load JavaScript files only.
 ```

 ## http-get
 ```
 (http-get url)

-Node.js Function that send HTTP Request and return string or
+Node.js function that sends a HTTP Request and returns a string or
 binary Buffer object.
 ```